-There are several steps you have to follow prior to IVF treatment; including:
+There are several steps you have to follow before IVF treatment; including:

-- Perform an ovarian test as well as a blood test to determine the level of follicle-stimulating hormone and also obtain information about the size and quality of the egg;
+- Perform an ovarian test and blood test to determine the level of follicle-stimulating hormone and also obtain information about the size and quality of the egg;

 - Perform a uterus scanning or vaginal ultrasonography using high-frequency sound waves to find the uterine condition and also to choose the best method of fertilization;

-- Taking a semen sample of the male partner in order to evaluate the number, shape and size of sperm.
-The sperm is then injected directly into the egg by using ICSI method.
+- Take a semen sample of the male partner to evaluate the number, shape, and size of sperm.
+The sperm is injected directly into the egg using the ICSI method.

 Step 1: Preliminary ultrasound evaluation

-Prior to starting the IVF cycle, patients will usually require an ultrasound imaging.
-The preliminary ultrasound evaluation in IVF process is considered very important since it is used to look at the woman’s uterus and ovaries as well as to study the follicles count, the amount of blood flow to the ovaries and finally the uterine condition.
+Before starting the IVF cycle, patients will usually require ultrasound imaging.
+The preliminary ultrasound evaluation in the IVF process is considered very important since it is used to look at the woman’s uterus and ovaries and study the follicles count, the amount of blood flow to the ovaries, and finally, the uterine condition.

 Step 2: Secondary ultrasound on the fifth day of menstruation

-The patient is required to perform another ultrasound on the fifth day of the menstrual cycle.
+The patient must perform another ultrasound on the fifth day of the menstrual cycle.
 This testing allows the doctor to check the growth of follicles and the thickness of the endometrium.
 Follicle growth prepares the woman’s body for ovulation and estrogen production.
 At this time, two blood tests are performed to assess estrogen levels.

 Step 3: Preparing for in vitro fertilization

-Your doctor may prescribe birth control pills prior to the program.
-This will reduce ovarian cysts and prevent from ovarian hypersensitivity syndrome; however, there is disagreement between doctors about this issue.
+Your doctor may prescribe birth control pills before the program.
+These pills will reduce ovarian cysts and prevent ovarian hypersensitivity syndrome; however, there is a disagreement between doctors about this issue.

 If your menstrual cycle is irregular, your doctor will prescribe progesterone for you.
-After 6 days of taking progesterone, some doctors also prescribe injectable antagonists or agonists that will affect ovulation.
+After six days of taking progesterone, some doctors also prescribe injectable antagonists or agonists that will affect ovulation.